The Multiset Partition Algebra: The multiset partition algebra

-Define the rank of $\Gamma$, denoted $ \rn(\Gamma)$, to be the number of non-zero weighted edges of $\Gamma$.
+The \defn{rank of a graph} $\Gamma$, denoted $ \rn(\Gamma)$, is the number of non-zero weighted edges of $\Gamma$.
 Since all graphs in the same equivalence class have the same rank, the rank of the equivalence class $[\Gamma]$ is defined as $\rn([\Gamma])=\rn(\Gamma)$. \begin{example} The following two graphs in $\mathcal{B}_5$ have rank four, and they are equivalent.